 Despite their separation, the BOC chair and DOC senior leadership said they had a positive working relationship, as did jail investigations and death review staff.
 Some administrative challenges arose during implementation of the death review process, but these have since been addressed.
-However, better coordination between jail inspections and jail death review staff could likely improve the state's jail oversight program.
-Additionally, the board's staff structure needs to be strengthened.
+However, better coordination between jail inspections and jail death review staff likely could improve the state's jail oversight program.
+Additionally, administrative staff's support to the board needs to be strength-ened.